sophiagould/SP17ECE264pa01/README.md

 Every software developer needs to know debugging process.
 The best strategy, however, is to prevent bugs through careful design.
-Then, it is important detect bugs automatically.
+Then, it is important to detect bugs automatically.
 In PA01, a function checks whether an array has been correctly sorted.
 Such checking code should be inserted into strategic locations while developing a large program.
 The checking code can detect problems as soon as they arise.